cbrackley/capC-MAP/doc/source/usage.rst

 ::

    capC-MAP genomedigest -f <reference genome fasta file> \
-                         -r <name of restriction enzyme|cut sequence> \
+                         -r <name of restriction enzyme> \
                          -o <output bed file>

 where all three options are required.
-The ``-r`` option specifies either the name of a restriction enzyme which is known to capC-MAP (i.e. DpnII), or the sequence recognised by the enzyme.
-Typically DpnII is used in Capture-C experiments, but the ``-r`` option allows other cut sequences to be used (see section :ref:`sectionenzyme` below).
+The ``-r`` option specifies the name of a restriction enzyme which is known to capC-MAP (e.g. DpnII which is typically used in Capture-C experiments).
+New restriction enzymes can be added to capC-MAP by editing the "restriction_enzymes.txt" file which is part of the install (run the genomedigest command with the name of a restriction enzyme - if it is not known, capC-MAP will give the location of "restriction_enzymes.txt").
+To add a new enzyme the recognition sequence and also the "cut point" must be specified; the "cut point" does not have to coincide with the true enzyme cutting position, it is just used internally by capC-MAP and will not affect results. )See also section :ref:`sectionenzyme` below.)

 .. _sectionrun: